Login with Patreon

 We’re getting a trade-off on tempering, but really, it’s an improvement.
 Instead of having two, random (from a group) tempers, you can now select one specific affix to apply from a Tempering Recipe (which presumably still needs to be learned) and tempering charges can be restored indefinitely.
 Additionally, the amount of base affixes on non-unique items is increasing from three to four affixes, so you’ll still net five affixes on your Legendary and Ancient Legendary gear.
 Hear that, Blizzard?
 It’s the sound of thousands of grateful players, weeping with joy for the future (and maybe some grief over their previously-bricked items).

-Masterworking’s benefits have a little less “wow” factor, but ties into the Defense system rework.
-Currently, when you Masterwork a piece it increases its affix values nine times (with a big boost to one randon affix three times), taking you to a Masterworking 12/12 on that piece.
-Well, Masterworking’s future initially sounds like the item upgrade system that Masterworking replaced — Masterworking increases the “Quality” of your item, adding a bonus to base damage (for weapons), armor (for armor pieces), or resistance (for jewelry) of that piece up to a maximum threshold of 20.
-At maximum Quality, you’ll roll one last time for a Capstone bonus, which upgrades a random non-greater affix on the piece to a Greater Affix (that you’ll be able to re-roll without resetting the Quality).
+Masterworking’s benefits have a little less “wow” factor, but tie into the Defense system rework.
+Currently, when you Masterwork a piece, it increases its affix values nine times (with a big boost to one random affix three times), taking you to a Masterworking 12/12 on that piece.
+Well, Masterworking’s future sounds like the item upgrade system that Masterworking replaced — Masterworking now increases the “Quality” of your item (2-5 levels per Masterwork), adding a bonus to base damage (for weapons), armor (for armor pieces), or resistance (for jewelry) of that piece, along with a 1% increase to all affix values for each level of Quality, up to a maximum threshold of 25.
+At maximum Quality, you’ll roll one last time for a Capstone bonus, which upgrades a random affix on the piece to by 50%, including Greater Affixes; you’ll be able to re-roll this affix without resetting the Quality for a cost of Obducite and Neathiron.

 Overall, Tempering / Masterworking 2.0 (or Itemization 3.0) sounds like a net plus.
 We’re not losing any affixes with the tempering changes, while you’ll have a way of increasing armor and resistances on gear at max item power.
-No one enjoys randomization, especially when it feels arbitrary to the player, so I remain dubious of that Capstone bonus until I get to experience it in the PTR.
+No one enjoys randomization, especially when it feels arbitrary to the player.

 The Tower adds long-awaited Leaderboards to D4 (at least, in beta form)